Individualization of Training:

-You are probably familiar with ‘individualization principle’ in training theory that says that training should be individualized?
-The only problem is that most books/sources don’t necessarily goes into how to do it.
+You are probably familiar with the ‘individualization principle’ in training theory that says that training should be individualized?
+The only problem is that most books/sources don’t necessarily go into how to do it.

 Besides discussing theory of training individualization by giving race car analogy, I also show how to use MAS table that you can receive by subscribing to our newsletter/mailing list.
 If you haven’t done it yet please do it in the box below:

 The video last 50minutes and I cover different ways to estimate MAS, COD time and how that affects MAS estimation when done in shuttle arrangement and how to prescribe running distances for the group.
 I also cover my opinion regarding descriptive/benchmark tests and prescriptive/diagnostic tests and how to understand running-based performance in a game using a simple race car analogy.

 Enjoy the video.